mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices_v1.md

     If parents and kids work together, social rules are stuck to, in that the adults lead a learning process.

-## On Structure of Appendices & Vignettes

-Vignette are presented first and given a separate name based on when they appear in the thesis.
-In the interim before for a final appendix is completed they use descriptive names.

-Technical appendices follow.
-They contain some overlap with chapter material in order to be self contained.
-The

-Other Appendices will be organised by chapter.
-Thus AP 5.1 is is the first mentioned in Chapter 5.
-In the interim before for a final appendix is completed they use descriptive names.

-The following summary list of appendices my help orientate the reader.
-MOVE LIST ABOVE HERE WHEN STABLE ENOUGH

-**Vignettes:**  Vignettes contain extended transcription of discourse and when possible participant gestures and inline commentary.
-Vignettes are contained in another chapter / document (due currently to the need for more complicated tables that writing in markdown allows)

-## Appendix.design.p1

-As my ex-neighbour Barry once said to me, _there are a million ways to start a conversation_.
-There are probably just as many to start the process of designing and making a game using code as well.
-In choosing how to present the appendices of this study I try to do so in an accessible narrative which draws on my extensive facilitation and design journal notes to contextualise the findings from video data.
-I justify this partial approach in line with Stetsenko's activist stance described in Chapter 4.

-This section augments the brief narrative of P1 in Chapter 5 outline my motivations and observations driving learning design decisions.

-I did not want to start with coding processes that might alienate, but also as my own game coding skills were also being tested to their limits at this point also and I was working hard to introduce coding at a suitable level.
-I had experience of teaching web coding but limited knowledge of how to code games.
-Thus during these five week that time I had been teaching myself the basics following my own repertoires and practices as a mostly self-taught coder.

-Thus for initial weeks I engaged with the following activities.

-In phase one, I noted that any addition to the game in terms of adding new any quantity of code created many potential coding, conceptual and organisational challenges.

-Chapter 5 outlines how this culminated in a crisis which involved me reaching out to parents for help in the organisation of the game making sessions via the  following email.

 ### Email to participants in mid-P1 -  Never mind the bees.
 I need your help too!